JaniduXxX/AnonShield/README.md

 - 🌐 **Full system-wide mode (TUN)** — route all your traffic when you need complete coverage
 - 📊 **Real-time speed monitor** — see your upload and download speed live
 - 🔁 **Subscription support** — import server lists with a single link and keep them updated automatically
-- 🌍 **Multiple languages** — use AnonShield in the language you're comfortable with
+- 🌍 **Multiple languages** — use Anon Shield in the language you're comfortable with
 - 🪶 **Lightweight & self-contained** — no extra runtime installs, just download and run

 ## 📥 Download